 Table Mountain is the most unmissable attraction for any visit to Cape Town.
 Whilst the mountain is visible from the city, the best way to experience it is to head to the top.
 There are two ways to get up Table Mountain: take the famous cable car, or hike up.

 Hiking up is an incredible experience, but not for the faint-hearted.
 It requires a decent level of fitness and takes a few hours.
 The cable car is quick and easy, with great views going up.
 Either way, the summit is just as beautiful.
 You’ll have 360-degree views of the stunning city and its oceans as you explore the top of this enigmatically flat mountain.

 Chapman’s Peak drive is often considered one of the most beautiful roads in the world.
 It hugs the mountain tightly on one side and has a sheer drop off to the Atlantic ocean below on the other.
 The road winds around the mountain, suspended high up and immersed in the landscape, with views that are unimaginably beautiful.

 #3 – Explore Bo Kaap

 Bo Kaap offers a lively portrait of South African life, with its vibrantly painted houses, cobblestone streets, and distinct culture.
-A tourist favorite, Bo Kaap is a stunning suburb with a great atmosphere and is best explored on foot.
+A tourist favorite and one of the best places to visit in Cape Town, Bo Kaap is a stunning suburb with a great atmosphere and is best explored on foot.